 There are a host of Group 1 Brisbane Winter Racing Carnival race meetings featuring some lucrative betting opportunities for punters at Ladbrokes.com.au following the form out of the Sydney Autumn Carnival with both local and interstate performers on show.

 DOOMBEN 10,000 DAY

-From 2017 onwards the Doomben 10,000 kicks off Group 1 racing at the Brisbane Winter Carnival.
+From 2017 onwards the Doomben 10,000 has kicked off Group 1 racing at the Brisbane Winter Carnival.
 It is now worth $700,000 in prize money and is contested over a genuine 1200m sprint distance at Doomben Racecourse under weight-for-age conditions.

-Three other Group status races support the card including the Group 2 Champagne Classic (1200m) for JJ Atkins-bound juveniles and the Group 3 Rough Habit Plate (2000m) – named after Queensland’s most famous racehorses – serving as an early Queensland Derby lead-up for three-year-olds.
+Other Group status races support the card include the Group 2 Champagne Classic (1200m) for JJ Atkins-bound juveniles, the Group 2 The Roses (2000m) for Queensland Oaks hopes and the Group 3 Rough Habit Plate (2000m) – named after Queensland’s most famous racehorses – serving as an early Queensland Derby lead-up for three-year-olds.

 DOOMBEN CUP DAY